 15 graduate degrees and two post-baccalaureate certificates

-Geographic Diversity: 49 states and 54 foreign countries
+Geographic Diversity: Students from 49 states and 54 countries

 International Student Services: Specialized programming, immigration advising, and support services for students from outside the United States; international student orientations are held prior to fall and spring terms.